logisparte/kano/docs/en/tasks/docker.md

 kano docker clean
 ```

-- If the development container is running, it will stop and discard it
+- If the development container is running, it will kill and discard it
 - If the development container exists but is not running, it will discard it
 - If the development image exists, it will delete it